AnuragDubeyGame/Juicy-Game-Feedback-by-AD/README.md

 With these features, you can create games that are visually stunning, emotionally engaging, and unforgettable!

-Uploading Juicy Game Feedbacks by AD.mp4…

 ## Getting Started:

 Install the "JuicyGameFeedbacks_byAD" asset from the Unity Asset Store.
 Creating Player Jump Feedback:

 Open your script where you want to add the FEEL.
 Add a serialized Feedback_Base variable to represent the player jump feedback:

 ```
   [SerializeField] private Feedback_Base PlayerJumpFeedback;
 ```

 In your player controller's jump function, call the Play() method on the PlayerJumpFeedback variable:

 ```
   private void Jump()
   {
     PlayerJumpFeedback.Play();
     // Jump Logic
   }
 ```

 ## Customizing Feedback:

 You can now customize the feedbacks in the inspector by selecting the Feedback_Base variable in the inspector and adjusting the parameters to your desired values.
 That's it!
 You have successfully added a player jump feedback to your game with just two lines of code.
 Enjoy using the JuicyGameFeedbacks_byAD asset to bring life to your game

-## NOTE : Built-in RP does not support post-processing effects.
+### NOTE : Built-in RP does not support post-processing effects.
 For the best experience, we recommend using URP or HDRP.